Dr-A-Soni/Biostatisics-Projects/Breast Cancer Prediction Modeling/README.md

 5. Build Logistic Regression Model

-6. Evaluate using confusion matrix and ROC-AUC
+6. Evaluate using the confusion matrix and ROC-AUC

 ## Repo Structure